Stability-AI/StableCascade/readme.md

 We provide code for training Stable Cascade from scratch, finetuning, ControlNet and LoRA.
 You can find a comprehensive explanation for how to do so in the [training folder](train).

+## Remarks
+The codebase is in early development.
+You might encounter unexpected errors or not perfectly optimized training and inference code.
+We apologize for that in advance.
+If there is interest, we will continue releasing updates to it, aiming to bring in the latest improvements and optimizations.
+Moreover, we would be more than happy to receive ideas, feedback or even updates from people that would like to contribute.
+Cheers.